alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/00_anchor_recognition.md

 Using similar language does not create an anchor.

-A confirmed anchor exists only when the public confirmation record matches the claimed project name, creator name, controlled project URL, Anchor ID, and source-line.
+A confirmed anchor exists only when the public confirmation record matches the claimed project name, contact name, controlled project URL, Anchor ID, and source-line.

 ## Controlled Project URL

 A confirmed project must provide a controlled project URL.

-The controlled project URL is the public location controlled by the confirmed project, creator, founder, or organization.
+The controlled project URL is the public location controlled by the confirmed project, creator, founder, organization, registered business entity, or real human contact connected to the request.

 The controlled project URL is where the confirmed project can display, cite, or point to its AI Foundations / Origin | Continuum Source-Line Anchor.